hellohellochloe/SC1015-Mini-Project/README.md

 To convert value of array into 1 and 0: https://www.w3schools.com/python/numpy/numpy_array_filter.asp

-Splitting the data into different range (checking if data is balanced or imbalance): https://stackoverflow.com/questions/45751390/pandas-how-to-use-pd-cut
+Splitting the data into different range (checking if variable is signifcant): https://stackoverflow.com/questions/45751390/pandas-how-to-use-pd-cut

 Plotting stacked bar chart: